Getting around the two-year job history rule

 Having two years of consistent employment is one of the main requirements to get a home loan.
 But what if you just started a new job, or recently switched careers?
-This doesn’t mean you’re automatically disqualified from home buying.
+Rest assured, this doesn’t instantly mean you’re disqualified from home buying.

 Listen to Ivan on The Mortgage Reports Podcast!

 Do you need a job history to buy a house?

 Technically, yes, a two-year job history is required to buy a house.
 This can pose a significant hurdle for those aspiring to purchase a home.
 This predicament often impacts first-time home buyers, or borrowers who had a recent job change.

 The good news?
 There’s a silver lining to this challenge.
 Ivan Simental, a featured guest on a recent episode of The Mortgage Reports Podcast shares valuable insights on how to navigate this requirement.